 Images that are important to the article are welcome and will be published at the Editors’ discretion.
 Please reference the source of all images and figures.

 Constellations is published twice a year, once in December and once in April.
-Articles need to be submitted before the first Thursday of October or the last Thursday of January to allow for time to select, edit and format the articles for printing.
+Papers submitted for publication in the December 2018 issue should be submitted by November 15th, 2018 to allow sufficient time for review.
 Authors should expect to be involved in the editing process, making adjustments in response to reviewer recommendations.

 THE PEER-REVIEW SYSTEM